OmedHossaini/portfolio/README.md

 ## BONUS:  You can work on these features at your own pace

-     1. Dark Mode: Implement a toggle button that allows users to switch between light and dark
+- **Dark Mode:** Implement a toggle button that allows users to switch between light and dark
-     2. Animation: Use CSS animations to add visual interest to your portfolio.
+- **Animation:** Use CSS animations to add visual interest to your portfolio.
 For example, you could add a hover effect to project images or create a smooth scroll effect for navigation.
-     3. Additional Pages: Add additional pages to your portfolio, such as a blog or resume page.
+- **Additional Pages:** Add additional pages to your portfolio, such as a blog or resume page.
-     4. Using API’s : do not pay for your data / API calls.
+- **Using API’s:** do not pay for your data / API calls.
-     5. Whatever you can think of!!!!
+- Whatever you can think of!!!!
-     6. Use of any external styling frameworks like [Bootstrap](https://react-bootstrap.netlify.app/), [Material UI](https://mui.com/material-ui/), [Tailwind](https://tailwindcss.com/docs/guides/create-react-app) or any other framework that you really want.
+- Use of any external styling frameworks like [Bootstrap](https://react-bootstrap.netlify.app/), [Material UI](https://mui.com/material-ui/), [Tailwind](https://tailwindcss.com/docs/guides/create-react-app) or any other framework that you really want.

      ` DONT FORGET TO ADD THAT FRAMEWORK IN THE TECHNOLOGIES SECTION 🙂`